Canopy Growth Names David Klein New CEO, Shares Soar

 Canopy Growth, the world’s largest cannabis company by market cap, has finally given investors what they’ve been craving in announcing a new CEO, David Klein, sending the company’s shares skyrocketing this morning.

-Canopy Growth (NYSE: CGC), poached Klein from its own biggest investor, Constellation Brands (NYSE: STZ), the maker of Corona, where he served as the beer and wine giant’s Chief Financial Officer.
-Constellation Brands owns a nearly 40% stake in Canopy Growth for a $4 billion stake last year, which sent the stock soaring only to crater this year in what has been a bad time for cannabis stocks.
+Canopy Growth (NYSE: CGC), poached Klein from its own biggest investor, Constellation Brands (NYSE: STZ), the maker of Corona, where he served as the beer and wine giant’s chief financial officer.
+Constellation Brands owns a nearly 40% stake in Canopy Growth, investing a $4 billion stake last year, which sent the stock soaring only to crater in what has been a bad time for cannabis stocks.

 Canopy is down more than 20% on the year after peaking at $52.03 on April 29, and that’s after a 13-plus percent spike by 11:45 a.m.
 EST. The sharp decline this year led Canopy to fire founder and former co-CEO Bruce Linton as Constellation sought more control over its substantial investment in the cannabis industry.